-- 2. Local authorities are required by the Food Standards Agency to produce and implement an annual Food Service Plan that sets out how the authority will deliver food law enforcement functions to ensure national priorities and standards are addressed and delivered locally. - The food service is located within the Development and Environmental Protection Division of the Directorate of the Urban Environment and provided by officers within the Food and Occupational Safety (FOS) and Trading Standards sections. - The service consists of inspections of food businesses to ensure compliance with food safety and food standards legislation, investigation of complaints relating to food and premises, sampling of foods for microbiological and compositional requirements, the investigation of food borne disease as well as educational and promotional activities. - Delivery of the service contributes to the Council Plan themes of Safety, Environment, Caring and Quality Service Matters.
+- 2. Local authorities are required by the Food Standards Agency to produce and implement an annual Food Service Plan that sets out how the authority will deliver food law enforcement functions to ensure national priorities and standards are addressed and delivered locally. - 3 The food service is located within the Development and Environmental Protection Division of the Directorate of the Urban Environment and provided by officers within the Food and Occupational Safety (FOS) and Trading Standards sections. - 4 The service consists of inspections of food businesses to ensure compliance with food safety and food standards legislation, investigation of complaints relating to food and premises, sampling of foods for microbiological and compositional requirements, the investigation of food borne disease as well as educational and promotional activities. - 5 Delivery of the service contributes to the Council Plan themes of Safety, Environment, Caring and Quality Service Matters.
 The Community Strategy themes of creating a prosperous borough, promoting well-being and good health and safeguarding the environment are contributed to by ensuring the safety of food produced and consumed within the borough and encouraging healthy eating and reducing health inequalities.

-- Service plans developed under the framework agreement produced by the Food Standards Agency provide the basis on which local authorities are monitored and audited by the agency.
-It is a requirement that food service plans are submitted to members for approval to ensure local transparency and accountability. - A summary of this year's service plan is appended to this report (Appendix 1).
-A full copy of the Food Service Plan is located in the Members' Room. - 8 Regarding performance in 2006/2007 items to note are - There is an improving picture in the levels of food poisoning reported in the borough which have reduced from 539 cases in 2005-06 to 441 cases in 2006-07. - High levels of programmed inspections of food premises and food sampling have been maintained. - Levels of satisfactory compliance with food hygiene and safety and structural conditions in the borough's high risk food premises have been maintained and slightly improved with 85% of high risk food businesses now achieving satisfactory or better ratings.
-However, there has been a slight decrease in the percentage of high risk premises receiving satisfactory or better confidence in management ratings, down from 89% to 85%.
-This has been attributable to the implementation of new hygiene regulations in January 2006 which placed more stringent management requirements on food business proprietors. - Two successful bids for grant funding from the Food Standards Agency for £38,000 total has enabled the service to assist small food businesses in the borough comply with the new food hygiene requirements through one to one coaching.
+- 6 Service plans developed under the framework agreement produced by the Food Standards Agency provide the basis on which local authorities are monitored and audited by the agency.
+It is a requirement that food service plans are submitted to members for approval to ensure local transparency and accountability. - 7 A summary of this year's service plan is appended to this report (Appendix 1).
+A full copy of the Food Service Plan is located in the Members' Room. - 8 Regarding performance in 2006/2007 items to note are - There is an improving picture in the levels of food poisoning reported in the borough which have reduced from 539 cases in 2005-06 to 441 cases in 2006-07. - High levels of programmed inspections of food premises and food sampling have been maintained. - Levels of satisfactory compliance with food hygiene and safety, structural conditions and confidence in management in the borough's high risk food premises remain high with 85% of high risk food businesses now achieving satisfactory or better ratings. - Two successful bids for grant funding from the Food Standards Agency for £38,000 total has enabled the service to assist small food businesses in the borough comply with the new food hygiene requirements through one to one coaching.
 130 food business proprietors received assistance through the grant scheme in 2006-07 with 187 businesses in total having received this training over 2 years.
-This included a Cantonese training course in November 2006 with 15 Cantonese speaking proprietors being trained by Cantonese speaking coaches.
+This included a Cantonese training course in November 2006 with 15 Cantonese speaking proprietors being trained by Cantonese speaking coaches. - 9.
+The Food Service Plan 2007/2008 was reported to the Select Committee of the Environment at their meeting on the 26th June 2007 which recommended referral to full Council.